National History Day in Arizona

 First Place: The Controversy of the Bisbee Deportation, Riley L, Allison L, and Paislee T

 First Place: The Gunfight at O.S.
 Corral; The Myth, the Legend, and the Truth, Isabella H

 First Place: The Armenian Genocide: Turkish Denial & Subsequent Debate Regarding Its Veracity, Jay R

 Evaluations will be available Monday 3/7.
 Please read the evaluations completely and carefully.

 - Follow all the registration steps under the registration/student drop down menu.
 You will receive an email after your registration is complete.

 - Please make sure you register all group members for group projects.
 It is easiest to register all group members at one time.

 - Make sure to check with your teacher to verify who will be paying for your registration fees.

-- Registration for the regional competition is $30.
-All registration fees are due by the last day of registration @ 9:00 PM.
+- All registration fees are due by the last day of registration at 11:59 PM.
 There is a $15.00 late fee for late registration after this date and time.